I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex

-8. The investigator shall notify the respondent in writing within five (5) working days of receipt of the complaint.
+8. The investigator shall notify the respondent of the complaint in writing within five (5) working days of its receipt.
 The respondent may respond in writing to the complaint within five (5) working days following the date of receipt of the investigator’s notification.

 9. If either the complainant or the respondent is a student, the investigator should communicate the prohibition against disclosure of personally identifiable information with regard to the student, based on FERPA.

 11. At any time during the course of the investigation, the investigator may meet with both the complainant and the respondent individually for the purpose of resolving the complaint informally.
 Either party has the right to end informal processes at any time.
-If informal resolution is successful in resolving the complaint, a report of such, having first been reviewed and approved by the University Counsel, shall be submitted to the President.
+If informal resolution is successful in resolving the complaint, a report of such, having first been reviewed by the University Counsel, shall be submitted to the appropriate decision maker.

-After review and approval by the University Counsel, the report shall be submitted to the President within sixty (60) calendar days following receipt of the complaint, absent cause for extending the investigation timeline.
+After review by the University Counsel, the report shall be submitted to the decision maker within sixty (60) calendar days following receipt of the complaint, absent cause for extending the investigation timeline.
 In situations where more time is needed to complete the investigation, for reasons such as difficulty in locating a necessary witness, or complexity of the complaint, additional time may be taken, but only following notice to the University Counsel and written notice to both the complainant and the respondent.

-14. The President shall review the investigator’s report and shall make a final written determination within a reasonable time as to whether a violation of this policy occurred and what the appropriate resolution should be.
-After the President has made this determination, the investigator shall, absent unusual circumstances and after consultation with the University Counsel, separately notify both the complainant and the respondent of the outcome of the investigation.
+15. The decision maker shall review the investigator’s report and shall make a final written determination within a reasonable time as to whether a violation of this policy occurred and what the appropriate resolution should be.
+After the decision maker has made this determination, the investigator shall, absent unusual circumstances and after consultation with the University Counsel, separately notify both the complainant and the respondent of the outcome of the investigation.

 The notice provided to the respondent shall include the finding of whether the respondent was found to have violated this policy and any sanctions imposed against him/her.
 The notification to the complainant shall include notice of whether the respondent was found to have violated this policy and, if so, notice of only those sanctions imposed against the respondent that directly relate to the complainant.

-15. If the investigation reveals evidence that a violation of this policy has occurred, the President will take immediate and appropriate corrective action.
+16. If the investigation reveals evidence that a violation of this policy has occurred, the decision maker will take immediate and appropriate corrective action.
 Such action may include meeting with the respondent and/or the complainant and attempting to resolve the problem by agreement.
 Appropriate steps must be taken to ensure that the discrimination or harassment will not reoccur.

-Some documents may be subject to the Public Records Act and thus open to public inspection.
-Other documents may be protected under FERPA, the attorney/client privilege, or attorney work product and would not be subject to release.
+18. Some documents may be subject to the Public Records Act and thus open to public inspection.
+All or part of other documents may be protected under FERPA, the attorney/client or attorney work product privileges, or MTSU Policy IV:01:17, Personnel Records and would not be subject to release.
 If a Public Records request is received, the University Counsel shall be consulted prior to the release of any documents.

-If the President’s decision includes disciplinary action, the procedures for implementing the decision shall be determined by the applicable policies relating to discipline (e.g., employee grievance/complaint procedure, student disciplinary policies, academic affairs policies).
+If the final decision includes disciplinary action, the procedures for implementing the decision shall be determined by the applicable policies relating to discipline.

 An aggrieved individual may also have the ability to file complaints with external agencies such as the Equal Employment Opportunity Commission (EEOC), the Tennessee Human Rights Commission (THRC), the Office for Civil Rights (OCR), and the courts.
-Please note that the deadlines for filing with external agencies or courts may be shorter than the deadline established for filing a complaint under this policy.
+The deadlines for filing with external agencies or courts may be shorter than the deadline established for filing a complaint under this policy.